-The Executive Director is authorized to investigate and make determinations on eligibility issues and alleged or suspected violation of OSSAA's Constitution, Rules, Regulations and Policies.
+The Executive Director is authorized to investigate and make determinations on eligibility issues and alleged or suspected violation of The Executive Director is authorized to investigate and make determinations on eligibility issues and alleged or suspected violation of OSSAA's Constitution, Rules, Regulations and Policies.
 The Executive Director's determinations may be appealed to OSSAA's Board of Directors, as provided in OSSAA's Constitution.
-The Executive Director's determination shall be considered valid and effective unless and until overturned or modified on appeal by OSSAA's Board of Directors.
+The Executive Director's determination on eligibility issues, sanctions, and remedies shall be considered valid and effective unless and until overturned or modified on appeal by OSSAA's Board of Directors.